 AdvancePierre Foods takes the prep out of preparing a meal.
 The company is a top US supplier of packaged sandwiches, fully-cooked chicken and beef items, veggie patties, breaded meats, and bakery products.
 It caters to several sectors, such as schools, vending, wholesale clubs, and grocery and convenience stores.
 As part of its business, it operates meat processing plants, sandwich assembly facilities, and bakeries across five mostly Midwestern states.
-AdvancePierre Foods was formed by the 2010 merger of Pierre Foods, Advance Food Company, and Advance Brands.
-The company is owned by Oaktree Capital Management along with shareholders and managers of its predecessor companies.
+AdvancePierre Foods was formed by the merger of Pierre Foods, Advance Food Company, and Advance Brands.
+The company is owned by

-From its base in Cincinnati, AdvancePierre operates nearly a dozen facilities nationwide.
-The company runs plants in Oklahoma, Ohio, and Iowa to process meats and manages sandwich assembly facilities in the Carolinas and Ohio.
+From its base in Cincinnati, AdvancePierre Foods operates nearly a dozen facilities nationwide.
+The company runs plants in Oklahoma, Ohio, and Iowa to process meats, and manages sandwich assembly facilities in the Carolinas and Ohio.
 AdvancePierre prepares its own baked goods, as well, from bakeries in North Carolina and Oklahoma.

 Sales and Marketing